zeyuanxuan/LISAeccentric/README.md

 ### 2. CompactBinary Core (Object-Oriented API)
 The fundamental unit of the package.
 This class handles the physics, evolution, and I/O for a single binary system.

-### 2. CompactBinary Core (Object-Oriented API)
-The fundamental unit of the package.
-This class handles the physics, evolution, and I/O for a single binary system.

 #### `LISAeccentric.CompactBinary()`
 To create a binary system object:
 * **Input**: